 We take a different approach to supervising the smaller firms that we regulate, due to their limited potential to cause harm to the financial system.

-Credit unions, small overseas banks, small overseas insurers and mutual insurers are in the Prudential Regulation Authority (PRA) lowest category of potential impact.
+Credit unions, small overseas banks, small overseas insurers and mutual insurers are our lowest category of potential impact.
 At an individual level, these firms have little capacity to cause significant harm to the stability of the financial system.
 They could, however, generate some disruption to the financial system at an aggregate level, in the event of problems across a whole sector.

 Additionally, our objectives require us to promote the safety and soundness of all the firms it supervises, and to contribute to securing an appropriate degree of protection for all policyholders.
 This motivates a baseline level of supervisory monitoring for these firms.